saketl7/10-days-of-TensorFlow/README.md

   y: number of case

-## Day 2:Pre-processing and Feature Engineering
+## Day 2: Pre-processing and Feature Engineering
 Real-world data are not simple integers and float; Hence we need to do some pre-processing and Feature Engineering!

 Topic: Feature Engineering & Pre-processing.